Today’s Text: Luke 9:51

 Peter vehemently denounced the plan saying, “Far be it from You, Lord; this shall not happen to You!”
 (Mt.
 16:22).
-Underscoring His resolve to go to Jerusalem, Jesus reproved Peter in the strongest terms, “Get behind Me, Satan!
+Underscoring His resolve to go to Jerusalem, however, our Lord reproved Peter in the strongest terms: “Get behind Me, Satan!
 You are an offense to Me, for you are not mindful of the things of God, but the things of men” (Mt.
 16:23).

 Even as He journeyed toward Jerusalem, a contingency of sympathetic religious leaders intercepted Jesus’ company warning Him, “Get out and depart from here, for Herod wants to kill You” (Lk.
 13:31).
 Jesus calmly assured that Herod had no ability to affect His plans.
 He would continue toward Jerusalem undeterred.

 Contrary to the way events of Holy Week are generally portrayed, Jesus was not a victim of circumstances.
 Every event along the way—each miraculous healing—even His meeting with Zacchaeus in Jericho—factored into the timetable of the Lord’s momentous journey allowing Him to arrive on the outskirts of Jerusalem at precisely the predestined set time.

 Jesus approached Jerusalem not with fear or anxiety, but with steadfast purpose and unwavering resolve fully aware of how events would unfold.

 As Christians, we can be thankful that our Lord did not deviate from His preordained journey.
 His arrival in Jerusalem at the set time was crucial to all that followed in fulfilling God’s redemptive purpose.